panzagiovanni/python/RSA_v3/readme.txt

 Ransomware simulation with  RSA (asymmetric encryption)

-For now its work only .txt files
+For now its work only ASCII FILE files